Transform from a paraprofessional to a K-12 certified teacher with a bachelor's degree in Exceptional Child Education. Find your fearless.

 - Continue working while you earn your degree, even during student teaching

 As a paraprofessional, earning a degree in Exceptional Child Education: Mild/Moderate Cross-Categorical will elevate your career, transforming you into a certified teacher.
-This degree prepares you to step into roles as a special education teacher, resource specialist, IEP coordinator, or behavior specialist.
+This paraprofessional to teacher program prepares you to step into roles as a special education teacher, resource specialist, IEP coordinator, or behavior specialist.
 You'll also discover opportunities as an educational consultant, where you guide schools and families toward success.
 This credential empowers you to make an even greater impact on students with diverse needs.

 - Mild/Moderate Cross Categorical remains one of the highest teacher shortage areas in Missouri, creating abundant opportunities for graduates